-The Kentfield Fire Protection District's financial position continues to be sufficient to maintain a continued high level of service to its constituents.
+The Kentfield Fire Protection District's financial position continues to be sufficient to maintain a high level of service to its constituents.
 The District's financial planning and fiscal forecast continues to be based on sound and conservative calculations of economic trends.
-Some assumptions can be made, relative to recent positive trends and increasing real property values, which continue to remain strong in Marin County.
-The District is currently maintaining a stronger recovery than other areas in the State due to the strength of the local real estate market.